The Alabama Crimson Tide will be playing a football game Saturday, which means…well, absolutely nothing.

 One has to go back to November 13, 2010, when Alabama last played a regular-season game without affecting the national championship race.

 Since that day more than a dozen years ago, The Tide has hoarded five national titles, finished runners-up three more times and lost in the semifinals in the first year of the playoffs.
-In the other two seasons, painful losses to rival Auburn eliminated Bama from the title race in the final of the regular season.
+In the other two seasons, painful losses to rivals Auburn in the regular-season finals saw Bama eliminated from the title race.

-With two defeats – wheeze! — Already this season, Alabama will trot onto the field at Bryant-Denny Stadium to beat Austin Peaybased on motivational goals generally reserved for the common people.
+With two defeats – wheeze! – Already this season, Alabama will trot onto the field at Bryant-Denny Stadium to beat Austin Peay, relying on motivational goals generally reserved for the common man.

 Things like pride and a better bowl bid.